ChisholmKyle/ArduinoCMake/README.md

 1. Install prerequisites with the command `sudo apt-get install git gcc-avr binutils-avr avr-libc avrdude picocom cmake make`
 1. Set the Arduino path environment variable `export ARDUINO_ROOT="/opt/arduino"`.
 Note that this directory is likely different for your installed Arduino library.
+1. Set the ArduinoCmake path environment variable `export ARDUINO_CMAKE="/path/to/ArduinoCmake"` (the path containing this README)
 1. Compile the example as described below.

 ### Apple (Macports)